PanosEconomou/notes/Conformal_Fields/WZW.md

 $$
 So we have a fusion category that is cannot be modular (unfortunately).
 But no matter.
 We only wanted modularity to make the center easier.
 Now we might struggle a bit.

+### Boundaries

+We can check something cool with boundaries.
+If we have a collection of Cardy boundaries that we have obtained from the orbifolding procedure, we have their $g$ functions we can figure out their Frobenius-Perron dimensions (which are proportional to $g$) using the methodology described [here](https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.67.161).
+Using this we can then search which module of the symmetry category do these representations form and see if the action of the $Z_2$ defects is trivial, i.e. $N_{\hat 1 a}^b = \delta_{a}^{b}$.
+If this is the case we are done!
+But it might be the case that this is not it.
+Let's try this differently.